 Overview - Bone Marrow Transplant

 A bone marrow transplant is a medical procedure that infuses healthy blood stem cells in the body to replace impaired/deficient or contaminated bone marrow.
 When the body is unable to produce the requisite amounts of healthy blood cells, a bone marrow transplant procedure may be necessary.
+You might need to consult a bone marrow transplant doctor in bangalore or the city where you reside for bone marrow transplantation.
 A bone marrow transplantation may be used to restore a new immune system in the body so as to fight against diseases like blood cancer after adequate control with chemotherapy or even replace the bone marrow if it is not producing blood cells or producing defective blood cells.

 Types of Bone Marrow Transplant

-The treatment options under bone marrow transplant cover three broad categories.
+Bone marrow transplant covers three broad categories of bone marrow treatment.
 Depending on the source of the bone marrow for the transplant, the types of bone marrow transplants can be divided into:

 It is another kind of bone marrow transplant that uses cord blood stem cells extracted at the time of a baby’s birth as a source of blood stem cells.
 The stem cells from the umbilical cord blood may be used in combination with bone marrow stem cells to perform a bone marrow transplant in a patient.
 It has fallen out of favour due to several reasons.